FionaJuanY/RAG-powered-Domain-Specific-Time-Sensitive-Application/readme.md

 **Abstract:** Given their exceptional text generating capability, LLM-backed Q&A systems are gaining significant popularity.
 However, they are limited by their training data which may not be domain-specific or up-to-date.
 Retrieval-Augmented Generation (RAG) provides a solution.
 Based on RAG, this project builds an application that is able to answer domain-specific/time-sensitive questions.
 Moreover, a dataset containing question-context-answer triplets for Apple’s Annual Earnings Report 2022 is used to evaluate the application.
 The large language model (LLM) which is used to generate answers improve its performance significantly after RAG is included.

+**Introduction**

-**Introduction:** Retrieval-Augmented Generation (RAG) was proposed by Meta in 2020.
+Retrieval-Augmented Generation (RAG) was proposed by Meta in 2020.
 It works by allowing input of user-defined knowledge bases, retrieving contextual information that is relevant to a specific question from knowledge bases and then generating a desirable answer to the question based on the retrieved contextual information.
 This application is built based on this RAG framework and aims to answer domain-specific/time-sensitive questions.

+**Methods**

-**Methods:** The architecture of the application consists of three main components, a processor, a retriever and a generator.
+The architecture of the application consists of three main components, a processor, a retriever and a generator.
 The processor breaks the documents in the knowledge bases into text chunks, and is built with spaCy in this application.
 From the text chunks, the retriever retrieves the top-k chunks that are the most relevant to a user’s question.
 Sentence-transformers/all-MiniLM-L6-v2, which was the most downloaded model among sentence-transformers when this project was being implemented, along with cosine similarity is used to build the retriever.
 Given the top-k relevant chunks and the question from the user, the generator generates an answer to the question.
 Llama-2-7B-Chat-GGUF, which can be run on CPU, is used as the generator in this application.

 **Usage**

-Step 0: Download the code folder
+**Step 0:** Download the code folder

 **- Runing from source**

-Step 1: Install necessary packages pip install -r requirements.txt
+**Step 1:** Install necessary packages pip install -r requirements.txt

-Step 2: Import necessary files via: from your_path/code/processor import Processor from your_path/code/retriever import Retriever from your_path/code/generator import Generator
+**Step 2:** Import necessary files via: from your_path/code/processor import Processor from your_path/code/retriever import Retriever from your_path/code/generator import Generator

-Step 3: Build a processor and split the source document into chunks.
+**Step 3:** Build a processor and split the source document into chunks.
 The source document can be in the format of docx, pdf or txt or can be an url.

 processor = Processor('you source document')